nodeshift-archived/node-rpm/README.md

 [![Build Status](https://travis-ci.org/bucharest-gold/node-rpm.svg?branch=master)](https://travis-ci.org/bucharest-gold/node-rpm)

 ### Node.js RPM Packaging
-This purpose of this project is to create RPMs targeted for Fedora and RHEL to allow us to help identify issues early and contribute changes upstream when possible.
+This purpose of this project is to create RPMs targeted Red Hat Enterprise Linux (RHEL) to allow us to help identify issues early and contribute changes upstream when possible.

 The RPM [spec file](./src/nodejs.spec) was based on the spec file from this [koji build](https://koji.fedoraproject.org/koji/buildinfo?buildID=861930).

 ### Releases
-Built releases are published on [github](https://github.com/bucharest-gold/node-rpm/releases).
+Built releases are [published][] on github

 ### Building a new RPM
 If there is a new version released for Node.js and there is no existing staging branch for that version